chundersnatch/chundersnatch.github.io/README.md

 #### FAQ:
  - Q: Can I change the speed/pitch/tone?
- - A: No, not yet...it's in the code, but that's where I left off.
+ - <s>A: No, not yet...it's in the code, but that's where I left off.</s>
+ - A: Yes!
+Click on the ✏️ icon and you will find both!

  - Q: Why is the selected voice not working?
  - A: You probably don't have that localized language pack installed in the browser.
 To fix this, change your system language. (<-- not responsible for your broken OS)

  - Q: What do I win if I get the highest score?
  - A: The satisfaction of knowing you created the largest nonsensical collection of partial & run-on sentences by clicking a button.

-*Be careful as I did not put a "stop talking" function in the code, the point was to make an annoyance machine via Javascript.*